 Get a bit of fresh air and some epic views with a family bike ride around Yosemite Valley.
 (Bike rentals are available at Curry Village and Yosemite Valley Lodge.)

 In Yosemite Valley, bike rentals are available during the warmer months of the year, including tandem and small bikes and trailers for children.
 With more than 12 miles of paved, mostly flat trails, riding a bicycle is an excellent way to see Yosemite Valley.
 For a cooler experience, raft rentals are available from Curry Village where the family-friendly, placid Merced River makes for a great day on the water.
 Looking to learn about the Valley from an expert?
 The Yosemite Valley Floor Tour is ranger-led and gives an open-air tour of the Valley that lays out its rich geologic history.
-Note: call ahead for any tours that you may be interested in.
-Some operations have changed due to COVID-19.
+Note: Be sure to double-check availability ahead of time for the dates you are interested in.

 Older kids will love the bird’s eye view and excitement of rock climbing with the Yosemite Mountaineering School.
 What better place to rock climb?